Kenny Miller column: 'Rangers can turn tie around'

 The important thing at this stage of the season is to just win games.

-Against Union Saint-Gilloise, they didn't do that, so there needs to be a reaction on Tuesday night.
+Against Union Saint-Gilloise, Rangers didn't do that, so there needs to be a reaction on Tuesday night.

 It's been three games for Rangers now that have been pretty similar in the respect that the teams are defending and, in the Livingston and Union games, their opponents were actually getting a goal start and they could defend a lead.

 Against Kilmarnock on Saturday, it took a while to break them down but they got there in the end.

 Rangers are trying to incorporate new players into the team.
 It does take a bit of time.
 You're looking at five new players that could be in the starting line-up any given week.
 It's going to take a bit of time for these lads to get used to the club, get used to their team-mates.